This page has paths:

 An Interview with the Paxton Boys: Procedure

-Montgomery Wolf and Eleanor Anderson
+Montgomery Wolf and Eleanor Andersen

 Review resources available on Digital Paxton.
 Prior to lesson, assign Pontiac's War and the Paxton Boys as background reading.
 Ask students to bring a laptops or smartphones to class, and reserve communal laptops, if needed.
 Post learning objectives in classroom.
 Students should arrive with basic understanding of the Paxton massacre.